piotrmurach/tty-prompt/README.md

 ## Features

+* Number of prompt types for gathering user input
 * A robust API for getting and validating complex inputs
-* Number of coercion methods for converting response into Ruby types

 ## Installation